Agent Learning via Early Experience: Contribution Statement

 \section{Contribution Statement}

 \textbf{Kai Zhang} led the project.
-He initiated the work on efficient scaling of web agent data with \textbf{Yu Su} prior to his stay at Meta, and during the stay expanded its scope into the early experience paradigm.
-Kai Zhang designed both two early experience methods, implemented the core training pipeline, established the general training recipes, and validated the methods on \texttt{ALFWorld} and \texttt{WebArena}, while also guiding collaborators on experiments in other environments.
-He also designed most of the experimental setups, created the figures, and drafted the manuscript.
+He initiated the work with \textbf{Yu Su} prior to his internship at Meta.
+Kai Zhang designed both early experience methods, implemented the core training pipeline and recipes, and validated the methods on \texttt{ALFWorld} and \texttt{WebArena}.
+He also designed the experiments and drafted the manuscript.

-\textbf{Xiangchao Chen} conducted all experiments on the \texttt{WebShop} environment, including the main experiments, reinforcement learning experiments, and follow-up discussions.
-He actively explored alternative state representations on this environment and identified the most effective setup.
-His careful analysis played an important role in refining the methodology and ensuring the robustness of results on \texttt{WebShop}.

-\textbf{Bo Liu} led the experiments on \texttt{TravelPlanner}.
-He implemented a gym environment to standardize the official benchmark, ensuring consistent training and evaluation.
-His insights from the RL community contributed meaningfully in shaping this work's direction.
-He also wrote \S\ref{sec:preliminaries} and part of \S\ref{sec:method}.

-\textbf{Tianci Xue} conducted all experiments on the \texttt{SearchQA} environment, including the main experiments and follow-up discussions.
-He actively explored different variants of state representations together with \textbf{Huan Sun} on this environment.
-He also extended the scope to Gemma models.

-\textbf{Zeyi Liao} conducted all experiments on \texttt{BFCLv3}.
-He actively iterated on the method design and the data synthesis pipeline for this environment and set up the supporting infrastructure.
-He carefully analyzed the models in use and proposed techniques to encourage the diversity of alternative actions.

-\textbf{Zhihan Liu} conducted all experiments on \texttt{ScienceWorld}.
-He contributed valuable insights from the RL community throughout the project and suggested the model scaling experiments.

-The above authors contributed substantially to this work and played indispensable roles in bringing the \textit{early experience} to its final form.
-As a result, they own the right to list themselves as second author.

-\textbf{Xiyao Wang} led the experiments on \texttt{Tau-Bench}, with the help from Xiaohan Fu and synthesized self-reflection data from Kai Zhang. \textbf{Yuting Ning}, Boyu Gou, Qi Qi, and Yuxuan Sun explored the application of early experience on additional environments. \textbf{Zhaorun Chen} helped collect and process the \texttt{WebArena} training data while serving the \texttt{WebArena} service for Kai doing experiments on it.
-Jian Xie and Lawrence Jiang carefully review the paper and provide valuable suggestions.